 AgentMile is a decentralized real estate marketplace that allows real estate owners, agents and brokers to list real estate property and lease them to customers.
 It also offers enhanced management of listed and leased property through smart contracts as well as reporting.
 Using blockchain, it not only helps build a connected real estate marketplace around the world, but also eases and quickens real estate ownership and transfer; and facilitates easier property payments, property search, and performance of due diligence.

-Founded in 2015, the company specializes in both residential and commercial brokerage services to more that 1,000 real estate professionals in 20 countries around the world.
+Founded in 2015, the company specializes in both residential and commercial brokerage services to more than 1,000 real estate professionals in 20 countries around the world.
 The company serves both independent brokers and real estate global franchise networks such as Coldwell Banker and Century 21.

 AgentMile help customers to solve a number of problems in commercial real estate industry today such as difficulty in investing in overseas property, inaccuracy and unverified property listing data (or inability to easily verify accuracy of listed data on traditional listing services), unavailability of property history on traditional property listing databases, the fact that industry data is kept behind closed doors, and the poor management of cash flow that affects real estate businesses.
 It also tackles the problem of consuming a lot of time in performing due diligence, antiquated and disparate technology in real estate marketplaces, static property visualization and lack of real-time data for decision making in real estate marketplaces.